 |Ranking score and category|

 The University of Tennessee is a public research institution in Knoxville, one of the state’s largest cities, and is the flagship campus for the state school.
-Close to 40 percent of students join a fraternity or sorority.
+It has more than 40 fraternities and sororities for students to join.
 The UT sports teams are known as the Vols and the Lady Vols, short for Volunteers.
 The teams compete in the NCAA Division I Southeastern Conference, and football season is a particularly big draw at the school.

 |School mission and unique qualities (as provided by the school):|

-The campus places a high value on sustainability.
-Through a student-initiated "green fee" UT is one of the largest purchasers of green power in the Southeast.
+Our students lead our campus sustainability efforts.
+Through a student-initiated "green fee," UT is one of the largest purchasers of green power in the Southeast.
 New buildings meet LEED certification standards, and community members focus on energy savings, recycling, alternative fuels, and other practices to reduce the campus's carbon footprint.

 |School type||public, coed college|

 When applying to University of Tennessee, it's important to note the application deadline is December 1.
 Scores for either the ACT or SAT test are due December 1.
 The application fee at University of Tennessee is $40.
 It is more selective, with an acceptance rate of 67.3 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.